qaissdashti/walkability_score/README.md

 # Objective of the Analysis
 This analysis is intended to provide a generalized score of a city in comparison to other cities, all within the limits of the OSM API and the use of Nasa population data.
-The score achieved in this study must be taken and validated with other studies and reviewed with local universities at these locations for better judgment.
+The score achieved in this notebook must be taken and validated with other studies and reviewed with local universities at these locations for better judgment.
 The study is a starting point for anybody wishing to understand a city in more detail using only freely available data sources and reusable code.